 When you arrive, you’ll quickly notice an element of seclusion.
-Driessen Beach Park is generally quiet enough for you to enjoy your own little slice of the shoreline.
+Driessen Beach Park is generally quiet enough to enjoy your little slice of the shoreline.
 The boardwalk leading to the beach is a little adventure many miss.
 Even with plenty of beach houses around, this is a quiet gem.

 Shelter Cove Towne Centre

 Want to spend a few hours shopping and dining during your trip to Hilton Head Island?
 Shelter Cove Towne Centre might catch your attention.
 The unspoiled beauty of Broad Creek surrounds this unique retail and relaxation space.